derekcyy/Teleoperation/README.md

 ```

-## Future improvement that can be made
+## Future improvements that can be made
 *Show Video on Frontend:*
 Current Method: Using images for video streaming.
 Improved Method: Using WebRTC for smoother video streaming.